Image in the public domain.

 Energy experts are thinking about ways to replace coal that’s burned in American power stations.
 One alternative is to burn plants because they can produce fewer greenhouse gas emissions.
-This is called biomass power.
-This public radio story looks at a movement in the Midwest that uses millions of acres of grass for biomass power.
+This results in biomass power.
+Listen to learn about a movement in the Midwest that uses millions of acres of grass for biomass power.

 A United Nations report in 2014 shows that human activities are changing the planet.
 The scientists are more confident in their conclusions that humans are causing global warming.
 There are rising sea levels, higher temperatures and impacts on wildlife.
 This conversation with a public radio reporter looks at the long term trend in global temperatures and what humans can do to reverse the trend.